Emirate of Sharjah: Aviation

 Sharjah International Airport (IATA: SHJ) has connections to all major international locations.
 It is 10 km from Sharjah City Centre and about 15 km away from Dubai.
 It is a major cargo airport and the main base of Air Arabia.
 The airport served total 4,324,313 passengers and 51,314 flights in 2007.
 It also handled 570363 t of cargo in the same year.
 Over 60,000 aircraft movements were recorded in 2009.
 It handled 6,634,570 passengers in 2011.

 As of 2012, it has 34 international carriers and 13 cargo airlines.
 In 2008, Sharjah International Airport announced it would invest AED662m (US$180m) to renovate the airport's buildings, build a new terminal and increase car parking.
 The project is slated for completion in 2015, by which time the airport aims to be handling eight million passengers annually.

 Sharjah International Airport is the main base of Air Arabia, the Middle East's largest low-cost carrier.
-It was the Middle East's first budget airline when launched by the Ruler of Sharjah in 2003.
+It was the Middle East's first budget airline when launched by the ruler of Sharjah in 2003.
 The number of passengers flying to its near 70 destinations grew six per cent in 2011 to 4.7 million.
 Net profit for 2011 was AED274m (US$74.6m), down 13 per cent on the previous year.
 The airline, which also has hubs in Egypt (Borg El Arab Airport, Alexandria) and Morocco (Mohammed V International Airport, Casablanca), delayed plans to establish a fourth hub in Jordan in 2012.

 Road

 The Sharjah Public Transport Corporation (SPTC) started the public transport system in Sharjah on 23 May 2008 with 11 buses running on the first route, Route 14 from Sharjah International Airport to Al-Sharq terminal.
 By November 2008, 142 buses are expected to operate on 18 routes.
 In February 2010, there were 115 Sharjah intercity buses, which make 250 trips daily.
 The tariff for these intercity buses ranges from AED 5 to AED 30.
+In 2014, the Sharjah Roads and Transport Authority (SRTA) and the SPTC got absorbed onto the authority.

 Metered Taxis are available in Sharjah for the intra-city as well as the inter-city travel.
 The base fare is AED 11.50 with AED 1 charged for every 650 m of travel.
 For intra-city travel, the minimum fare is AED 11.50 and for Sharjah to Dubai travel, the base fare is AED 20.